 How much is a CP42 commercial catering gas safety certificate?

 Catering kitchen gas safety certificates usually cost between £200-300 (ex VAT) depending on the size of the kitchen and how much gas equipment is installed.
 The cost may increase for larger kitchens.

-If you have a commercial kitchen, then you have a legal duty to ensure any gas appliances on your premises are checked and certified by a Gas Safe qualified engineer at least once a year.
-Commercial kitchens are subject to rigorous regulation because of the ventilation required and the risk of fire if correct guidance isn’t followed.
-Also equipment can become potentially hazardous if not maintained, so needs to be regularly inspected for leaks and faults.
+If you have a commercial kitchen, you have a legal duty to ensure that any gas appliances on your premises are checked and certified by a Gas Safe qualified engineer at least once a year.
+Commercial kitchens are subject to rigorous regulation because of the ventilation required and fire risks if correct guidance isn’t followed.
+Also, the equipment can become potentially hazardous if not maintained, so it needs to be regularly inspected for leaks and faults.

 According to the UK gas safety regulations and British Standard BS6173, any food business operating a commercial kitchen must install a gas safety interlock system.
-This is designed to shut off the gas supply in the event of fan failure, and also ensures the air flow rates achieved by commercial kitchen extraction systems meet the minimum standards as set out by the Building Engineering Services Association (BESA).
-Gas interlock systems operate by monitoring the operation of the fan or fans within the extraction system by one of two possible methods.
+This is designed to shut off the gas supply in the event of a fan failure and ensure the airflow rates achieved by commercial kitchen extraction systems meet the minimum standards set out by the Building Engineering Services Association (BESA).
+Gas interlock systems operate by monitoring the fan or fans’ operation within the extraction system by one of two possible methods.
 Either a differential air pressure switch can be used that senses the static air pressure and shuts off at a defined level of air throughout, or an electrical current sensor monitors the electrical current to the fan to achieve the same objective.

 - Restaurants, cafes and clubs